Africa: Prehistory

-People around modern-day Mauritania started making pottery and built stone settlements (e.g., Tichitt, Oualata).
-Fishing, using bone-tipped harpoons, became a major activity in the numerous streams and lakes formed from the increased rains.
-In West Africa, the wet phase ushered in an expanding rainforest and wooded savanna from Senegal to Cameroon.
-Between 9,000 and 5,000 BC, Niger–Congo speakers domesticated the oil palm and raffia palm.
-Black-eyed peas and voandzeia (African groundnuts), were domesticated, followed by okra and kola nuts.
+In West Africa, a wet phase ushered in an expanding rainforest and wooded savanna from Senegal to Cameroon.
+Between 9,000 and 5,000 BP, Niger–Congo speakers domesticated the oil palm and raffia palm.
+Black-eyed peas and voandzeia (African groundnuts) were domesticated, followed by okra and kola nuts.
 Since most of the plants grew in the forest, the Niger–Congo speakers invented polished stone axes for clearing forest.
+Pygmies are thought to have inhabited Central Africa for many millennia, splitting into eastern and western groups around 5,000 BP.
+Over 150,000 BP, there was an early dispersal of anatomically modern humans to Southern Africa, equated with the modern-day Khoisan who have preserved their traditional hunter-gatherer way of life.
+(Note: Some scholars contest that cultures and identities cannot be considered fixed or invariable, especially over such a long time period.)